rGustave07/mini-machina/README.md

 ## _A small, humble, state machine_

-Mini Machina is a light weight state machine that exposes a simple api to manage moving from state-to-state and fire effects on states
+Mini Machina is a light weight state machine that exposes a simple api to manage moving from state-to-state and fire effects on states.

 - Simple
 - Easy to understand